NASA-Openscapes/earthdata-cloud-cookbook/README.md

 -   [\_CookbookTutorialsInventory_Feb_2023.xlsx](https://docs.google.com/spreadsheets/d/10WC19Rrkq7YM1P3cc6qjI8rm8yi7yiYo/edit#gid=877539921) that Catalina made to identify Tutorials in the Cookbook and track decisions and progress for updating; and [Imported Cloud Hackathon Tutorials](https://github.com/NASA-Openscapes/earthdata-cloud-cookbook/pull/176) so this content is available to modernize in the cookbook

--   [Reorg How-Tos structure as \"How Do I...\"](https://nasa-openscapes.github.io/earthdata-cloud-cookbook/how-tos/) - the work that Andy led to restructure the How-Tos structure to be more goal-oriented
+-   [Reorg How-Tos structure as "How Do I..."](https://nasa-openscapes.github.io/earthdata-cloud-cookbook/how-tos/) - the work that Andy led to restructure the How-Tos structure to be more goal-oriented

 -   [Cookbook GitHub Issues](https://github.com/NASA-Openscapes/earthdata-cloud-cookbook/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) - began organizing ideas in Issues